 How about a meal train, Honey??

-Arrange to have meals delivered to you every day by rotating days with family and friends.
-Have pre-made freezer meals ready and lots of snacks on hand.
+Arrange to have meals delivered to you every day by rotating days with family and friends. there are many apps available to have family and friends picks days to have food delivered to you such as Meal Train Have pre-made freezer meals ready and lots of snacks on hand.
 I advise moms to make a tray with foods that will last your throughout the day.
 Every time baby eats you eat a light meal or snack as well as drink your water.

-Food is important to your milk supply as well as recovery.
+Food is important to your milk supply as well as it is to our postpartum recovery.
 Now we do not recommend moms back off eating the foods they enjoy but I am certainly not recommending you indulge in those not so healthy cravings often.
 Healthy and nutritious meals will aid you in recovery and maintaining and increasing your milk supply.
 But first...

 Now that we've gotten that important PSA out of the way let's take a look at how we can help support your recovery and your milk supply: